amoccia/CryptoScamHunter/README.md

 This website acts like an investment company website that accepts funds from customers in order to invest them and earn a profit but it's a fraud.
 Don't send funds to them or you will lose them!

+* financecurrent[.]com

+This website acts like an investment company website that accepts funds from customers in order to invest them and earn a profit but it's a fraud.
+Don't send funds to them or you will lose them!

 #

 ### Report your case to authorities